AnggaR96s/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## What time did the man go to the dentist?
+Tooth hurt-y.